 NEWBANKS IS OUR LEASED COMMERCIAL SIZED PIVOT

-PIVOTS A, B, C and NEWBANKS are divided into 4 quarters for research projects.
-There may be 4 different crops and each quarter may be planted north and south, east and west, at a 45 degree angle, or on the curve.
+PIVOTS A, B, C and NEWBANKS are divided into 4 quarters for separate research projects.
+There may be several different crops and each quarter may be planted north and south, east and west, at a 45 degree angle, or on the curve.
 Each quarter for PIVOTS A & B is around 7 acres, Pivot C quarters are around 9 acres and the NEWBANKS PIVOT quarters are around 30 acres each.

 Pivots D & E are ‘WINDSHIELD WIPER’ pivots or 1/2 circles.
 E is buffered with dry land.

-The Dry Land ground is generally divided in 1/2 for separate trials on the north and south with each half being approximately 15 acres, and the Lateral is generally divided into 1/3rds for 3 separate crops; North, Center and South sections.
+The Dry Land ground is generally divided in half for separate trials on the north and south with each half being approximately 15 acres, and the Lateral is generally divided into thirds for 3 separate crops; North, Center and South sections.
 In 2018 the north was around 10 acres, center around 15 acres and south around 8 acres.

-Over the past few years the IRF has been able to upgrade technology on some of our systems to include VRI or Variable Rate Irrigation on PIVOTS C, NEWBANKS and our LATERAL system.
+Over the past few years the IRF has upgraded technology our systems to include VRI or Variable Rate Irrigation on PIVOTS C, NEWBANKS PIVOT, and our LATERAL system.
 Projects may be irrigated by sectors that will vary in size by the degree angle or footage.
 With the sectors plus the zones we can apply water or products through the systems in very specific areas we refer to as vectors.

 A Research and Demonstration Farm in Northeast Colorado